Restrict NGINX Directory Access

 To protect the directory, perform the following steps:

-3. Enter a display label in the Enter a name for the protected directory text box.
+3. Enter a display label for Enter a name for the protected directory.

 This name only functions as a label for the directory.
 Do not confuse it with the directory’s actual name.